Ems dispatch: Text

-Sent by Heinrich Abeken at Ems under King Wilhelm's Instruction to Bismarck.

 Abeken's message

 His Majesty the King writes to me:

 Count Benedetti intercepted me on the promenade to demand of me, finally in a very importunate manner, that I should authorize him to telegraph at once that I bound myself in perpetuity never again to give my consent if the Hohenzollerns renewed their candidature.

-I rejected this demand somewhat sternly [ "etwas ernst" ], as it is neither right nor possible to undertake engagements of this kind à tout jamais.
+I rejected this demand somewhat sternly [ "etwas ernst" ], as it is neither right nor possible to undertake commitments of this kind à tout jamais.

-Naturally, I told him that I had not yet received any news and, since he had been earlier informed concerning Paris and Madrid than I was, he must surely see that my government was not concerned in the matter.
+Naturally, I told him that I had not yet received any news and that since he had been earlier informed concerning Paris and Madrid than I was, he must surely see that my government was not involved in the matter.

 His Majesty later received a message from the Duke.

 As His Majesty had told Count Benedetti that he was expecting news from the Duke, he personally, in view of the above-mentioned importunity, upon the advice of Count Eulenburg and myself, decided not to receive Count Benedetti any more, but merely to have him informed by an adjutant: that His Majesty had now received from the Duke confirmation of the news which Benedetti had already had from Paris and had nothing further to say to the ambassador.

 His Majesty suggests to Your Excellency, that Benedetti's new demand and its rejection might well be communicated both to our ambassadors and to the Press.